The weakness of finding descending sequences in ill-founded linear orders

 We explore the Weihrauch degree of the problems ``find a bad sequence in a non-well quasi order'' ($\BS$) and ``find a descending sequence in an ill-founded linear order'' ($\DS$).
 We prove that $\DS$ is strictly Weihrauch reducible to $\BS$, correcting our mistaken claim in \cite{goh-pauly-valenti}.
 This is done by separating their respective first-order parts.
 On the other hand, we show that $\BS$ and $\DS$ have the same finitary and deterministic parts, confirming that $\BS$ and $\DS$ have very similar uniform computational strength.
 We prove that K\"onig's lemma $\KL$ and the problem $\mathsf{wList}_{\Cantor,\leq\omega}$ of enumerating a given non-empty countable closed subset of $\Cantor$ are not Weihrauch reducible to $\DS$ or $\BS$, resolving two main open questions raised in \cite{goh-pauly-valenti}.
 We also answer the question, raised in \cite{dghpp20}, on the existence of a ``parallel quotient'' operator, and study the behavior of $\BS$ and $\DS$ under the quotient with some known problems.

 \blfootnote{\emph{2020 Mathematics Subject Classification.} Primary 03D30; Secondary 03D78, 06A75.} \blfootnote{\emph{Key words and phrases.} Weihrauch reducibility, linear orders, quasi-orders.}

 \blfootnote{We are grateful to Takayuki Kihara for pointing out the mistake in our previous article.
-We thank also C\'ecilia Pradic for comments which greatly improved the presentation of some results.
+We also thank C\'ecilia Pradic for comments which greatly improved the presentation of some results.
+We thank the anonymous reviewers for their careful reading of the paper.
 This paper extends the conference paper \cite{gohpaulyvalenti2-cie}.}